 1. Open it up so the meat lies flat in one piece.
 Cover with wax paper (or a freezer-safe large baggie) and pound to an even thickness with a meat mallet or heavy skillet (cast iron works well).

-B. Making the Spinach Stuffing
+B. How to Make the Spinach Stuffing

 Chopped garlic sautéing in oil in a large skillet.